 See Professional Driving Schools for a list of licensed schools.
 The Department of Motor Vehicles licenses and monitors professional driving schools but does not regulate schedules or pricing.

 All professional schools issue a Certificate of Completion which must be presented to the DMV when you apply for your full license.
 High schools may or may not issue a Certificate of Completion.
-A report card or transcript is also acceptable.
+A report card or official transcript is also acceptable.

 The driver education course or experience is not a requirement to obtain an instruction permit.
 It is a requirement for a driver license.